Internet censorship and surveillance in Asia: Pakistan

 Pakistanis currently have free access to a wide range of Internet content, including most sexual, political, social, and religious sites on the Internet.
 Internet filtering remains both inconsistent and intermittent.
 Although the majority of filtering in Pakistan is intermittent—such as the occasional block on a major Web site like Blogspot or YouTube—the Pakistan Telecommunication Authority (PTA) continues to block sites containing content it considers to be blasphemous, anti-Islamic, or threatening to internal security.
 Pakistan has blocked access to websites critical of the government.

+According to a 2025 report by Amnesty International, Pakistani authorities had escalated internet censorship and mass surveillance, targeting over four million citizens.
+Tools like the Lawful Intercept Management System (LIMS) were used to monitor digital activity via local telecoms, while the Web Monitoring System (WMS) enabled content blocking, throttling, and internet shutdowns.
+Since the 2016 passage of the Prevention of Electronic Crimes Act (PECA), over 1.4 million URLs had been blocked, often without user notice.
+The report criticized the opaque regulation process and recorded 77 internet shutdowns from 2016 to 2024, including 24 in 2024 alone.